Home Owner Grant

 Apply for Your Retroactive Grant

 Your application must be received by December 31st of the current year to claim last year’s home owner grant.
-To apply you need to complete a Retroactive Home Owner Grant Application (FIN 92) or, if your property is located in a rural area, complete your Retroactive Home Owner Grant.
+To apply, you need to complete the Retroactive Home Owner Grant.
 You may be required to submit additional documentation to establish your eligibility.

 For further information

-Contact the Province of British Columbia, Home Owner Grant Program by visiting the BC Home Owner Grant Program website.
+Contact the Province of British Columbia, by visiting the BC Home Owner Grant Program website.